-DCC Submittal No. 10, which brings the sign-offs to 98%, was submitted on January 7, 2013 and is currently under review.
-The 100% DCC completion, with the exclusion of the WFCY, is still anticipated by the end of the 1st Quarter of 2013.
+DCC Submittal No. 10, was submitted on January 7, 2013 and MWAA's review has brought the accepted sign-offs to 92% as of March 15, 2013.
+DTP submitted DCC No. 11 on April 8, which brings its proposed sign-off items to 99%, and is currently under review.
+The 100% DCC completion, with the exclusion of the WFCY, is now anticipated by June 30, 2013.

-CCC Submittal No. 5, which brings the sign-offs to 17%, was submitted on February 19, 2013.
-MWAA expects to complete its review by March 19, 2013.
+CCC Submittal No. 5, which brings the sign-offs to 31%, was submitted on February 19, 2013.
+MWAA accepted 18% of the sign-offs and provided 26 comments back to DTP to address on April 12, 2013.
+DTP expects to submit CCC No. 6 on April 19, 2013.

-The project partners continue to struggle with agreement on how to implement DTP's proposed CCC documentation support procedure changes that utilize the Visual Measurement and Test (VMT) methodology for the sign-off back-up data.
-However, all partners remain engaged in discussions to work out an acceptable VMT procedure.
+MWAA, WMATA and DTP came to an agreement on how to implement DTP's proposed CCC documentation support procedure changes utilizing the Visual Measurement and Test (VMT) methodology for the sign-off back-up data on March 15, 2013.
+A revised procedure incorporating the agreement including a visual sign-off certification form will be submitted on April 19, 2013.

 Regular weekly visits to work sites by safety representatives from DTP, MWAA and WMATA continue.
 The Tri-State Oversight (TOC) and the FTA's on-site PMOC representative continue to meet monthly with the Safety/Security Certification Working Group (SCWG) and continue ongoing involvement in the certification process.
 In addition, the TOC has begun attending the Monthly and Quarterly DCMP progress update meetings.
-The SCWG held its regular monthly meeting on February 19, 2013.
-The next SCWG Meeting is scheduled for March 19, 2013.
+The SCWG held its regular monthly meeting on March 19, 2013.
+The next SCWG Meeting is scheduled for April 16, 2013.

 MWAA submitted its Safety and Security Management Plan, Revision 8, to the FTA on February 17, 2011.
 MWAA and WMATA agreed to jointly develop a revised SSMP that would cover the roles and responsibilities of both MWAA and WMATA.
-MWAA submitted Draft SSMP Rev. 9 to the FTA, PMOC, WMATA and TOC on September 30, 2011.
+MWAA submitted Draft SSMP Rev. 9 to the FTA, PMOC, WMATA, and TOC on September 30, 2011.
 WMATA completed its revision of its SSCPP in March 2012.
 The SSCPP was subsequently incorporated as Appendix E into SSMP Revision 9 and MWAA and WMATA approved the revised SSMP on March 20 and 22, 2012 respectively.
 The PMOC reviewed the completed revision and provided comments to the FTA on April 5, 2012.
 The FTA accepted the SSMP on April 13, 2012.

-During February 2013, MWAA and DTP performed the following QA audit/surveillances:
+During March 2013, MWAA and DTP performed the following QA audit/surveillances: